Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 | Azure Repos  | https://dev.azure.com/contoso/project1/_git/project1.git |
 | GitHub    | https://github.com/contoso/project.git    |

-You need to migrate the contents of the GitHub repository to the Azure Repos repository.
+**You need to migrate the contents of the GitHub repository to the Azure Repos repository**.

 The solution must ensure that the Azure Repos repository only contains branches and history from the GitHub repository.

-Which three commands should you run in sequence?
+Which **three commands** should you run in sequence?
 To answer, move the appropriate commands from the list of commands to the answer area and arrange them in the correct order.

 Commands